 Our Hotel is near the Savannah Convention Center

-Enjoy charming, comfortable accommodations right across the river from the Savannah International Trade & Convention Center at The Marshall House.
+The Marshall House is right across the river from the Savannah International Trade & Convention Center.
 Our hotel is located just a few miles from the convention center, which you can get to by car over the Talmadge Memorial Bridge or with the free Savannah Belles Ferry.
 The ferry, which departs from River Street at City Hall and docks directly in front of the convention center, offers a unique way to visit attractions on both sides of the Savannah River.